 When it comes to AMD’s Threadripper CPUs, HSF coolers hold a number of benefits over AIO liquid coolers.

-They’re usually cheaper (with prices ranging from $40 to $120), have fewer moving parts (and thus fewer points of failure), and as we’ll see, the best ones on our list even outperform most AIO coolers.
+They’re usually cheaper (with prices ranging from $40 to $120), have fewer moving parts (and thus fewer points of failure), and as we’ll see, the best ones on our list even outperform many AIO coolers.

 Due to its large size, the Threadripper CPU package requires a specially-designed base plate to provide full coverage of the processor’s IHS (Integrated Heat Spreader).

-While the HSF coolers on our list all come with extended base plates to ensure maximum contact with the IHS, most AIO coolers haven’t made that step yet, and still use circular cold plates that leave the edges of the IHS exposed.
+While the HSF coolers on our list all come with extended base-plates to ensure maximum contact with the IHS, most AIO coolers haven’t made that step yet, and still use circular cold plates that leave the edges of the IHS exposed.

-AIO coolers available for Threadripper CPUs therefore aren’t cooling as efficiently as they could, allowing the HSF coolers to match (and even exceed) their performance.
+AIO coolers available for Threadripper CPUs, therefore, aren’t cooling as efficiently as they could, allowing the HSF coolers to match (and even exceed) their performance.

-The only exception to this are Enermax Liqtech TR4 coolers, that do come with an extended cold plate, but as we’ll discuss below, the Enermax coolers have a number of issues that make a recommendation unlikely.
+The only exception to this are Enermax Liqtech TR4 coolers, which do come with an extended cold plate, but as we’ll discuss below, the Enermax coolers have a number of issues that make a recommendation unlikely.